 8 Tips to Prevent Kidney Disease in Cats

 There is no surefire way to prevent kidney disease, but there are some things you can do to help reduce the chance that your feline friend will be afflicted.
 For example:

 Make sure your cat can’t get at any plants that could damage the kidneys.
 You can find a searchable list of dangerous flora at the website of the ASPCA® Animal Poison Control Center (APCC).
 Lilies, in particular, can be very harmful if ingested by a cat.
-Make sure you check any flower arrangements that arrive at your house for Lilies before putting them on display.
+Make sure you check any flower arrangements that arrive at your house for Lilies before displaying them.

 Unfortunately, ingesting human medications is a common problem for pets.
-The APCC reported that they received over 28,500 calls related to over-the-counter medicine in 2015.
-In fact, this category topped their list for the most common pet toxins of 2015 with human prescription medications coming in second.* Store any medication securely and avoid leaving pill bottles on countertops where your cat can get at them or knock them over.
+The APCC reported that nearly 20% of the calls they received were related to over-the-counter medicine in 2020.
+This category topped their list for the most common pet toxins, with human prescription medications coming in second.
+Store any medication securely and avoid leaving pill bottles on countertops where your cat can get at them or knock them over.

 Antifreeze can have a sweet and tempting taste to cats and other animals.
 Use a pet-friendly propylene glycol-based antifreeze rather than more toxic ethylene glycol antifreeze.
 Also, be sure to clean up any spills right away.

 If you are using these products to eliminate bugs or rodents in or around your home, be sure to read and follow the directions carefully.
 You should also consider not using them anywhere your cat spends time.